 –To Koutouki Tou Nikola serves simple yet delicious local fare, from meats and mezedes to grilled saganaki cheeses and hand-cut chips in a cozy ambiance.

--No-frills in terms of its appearance, Aspasia’s honey cuisine has character and packs a punch in flavour.
+-No-frills in terms of its appearance, Aspasia’s (20 minutes from Metsovo) honey cuisine has character and packs a punch in flavour.
 Local meats, cheeses, and wines are served up in well-sized and affordable portions.

 Don’t leave Metsovo without trying: Agiorgitiko wine at the Averoff Winery and Hotel, and cheeses such as gyalotyri, Metsovone, graviera, and goat’s cheese.
 Hard cheeses travel well and can be bought at I Pygi or the Tositsa Foundation Cheese Factory.